Key takeaways

 Is it better to take semaglutide at night?

-You can take your semaglutide injection (Ozempic or Wegovy) at any time of day, with or without meals.
+You can take your semaglutide injection at any time of day, with or without meals.
 The important thing is to take it on the same day each week.
 Since injectable semaglutide stays active in your system for about a week, the time of day you inject the medication won’t make a difference when it comes to fatigue.

 Timing is more of a factor with oral semaglutide tablets (Rybelsus).
 Rybelsus should be taken in the morning with plain water 30 minutes before you eat, drink, or take any other medication.
 Waiting more than a half hour to eat after taking Rybelsus can possibly worsen side effects.